Ponyboy47/Plex-Monitr/README.md

 - [ ] Make the entire program more asynchronous
   - [ ] Continue execution while converting media (Just add new stuff to a queue)
   - [ ] Finishing conversion automatically continues to moveMedia()
+- [ ] Improve the stability with large amounts of conversion jobs
+- [ ] Swift 4